arangodb/docs/3.11/data-modeling-documents-document-methods.md

 `collection.iterate(iterator, options)`

+{% hint 'warning' %}
+The `iterate()` method is deprecated from version 3.11.0 onwards and will be removed in a future version.
+{% endhint %}

 Iterates over some elements of the collection and apply the function *iterator* to the elements.
 The function will be called with the document as first argument and the current number (starting with 0)